 Inspect Your Gas Lines And Appliances

-Inspecting your gas lines and appliances regularly is an important preventative step to catch any small issues before they worsen.
+Inspecting your gas lines and appliances regularly is an important preventative step to catch any minor issues before they worsen.
 Start by carefully examining the piping from the gas meter into your home, looking for signs of rust, corrosion, cracks or holes.

 Make sure all connections are tightly fitting and not leaking.
 Also, inspect flexible gas line connectors where gas pipes meet appliances, as these can harden and crack over time.